nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 >
 > or,
 >
-> - Disable swap from the command line
+> - Disable swap from command line
 >
 > ```bash
 > free -m